arindas/resume/arindas-resume.md

   - Supports specifying labels for each 2D ROI.
 Different modality (CT, MRI etc.) and anatomy (kidney, brain etc.) pairs have different set if allowed labels.
   - Enforces exclusive user access to same image with locking across server-client boundaries.
-This makes it safe in the face of multi-user access to images in the same study.
+This makes it safe in the face of multi-user concurrent access to images in the same study.
   - Stores images in Cloud Object Storage (AWS S3) and maintains image metadata and catalog in the database.
 Images are organized by Project, Study, Series and Image records.